thinkinglabs/thinkinglabs.github.io/_drafts/beyond-shades-of-conways-law-mechanics.md

 >
 > -- Melvin Conway, How Do Committees Invent?, 1968

-Wait, there is more.
-Melvin Conway concludes the paragraph ... with the observation that some basic question should be answered regarding the value of people and communication before evolving our system-building techniques with confidence.
+To then conclude the paragraph ... with the observation that some basic question should be answered regarding the value of people and communication before evolving our system-building techniques with confidence.

 > [This] promises to unearth basic questions about value of resources and techniques of communication which will need to be answered before our system-building technology can proceed with confidence.
 >
 > -- Melvin Conway, How Do Committees Invent?, 1968

 Look how everything is tied together.
-We evolved from the Homomorphic Force, over the Thousand Module Effect, which landed us with Mealy's Law, the Mythical-Man Month and Brooks Law, back to Conway's paper.
+We evolved from the Homomorphic Force, over the Thousand Module Effect, which landed us with Mealy's Law, the Mythical-Man Month and Brooks' Law, back to Conway's paper.

 Galbraith provides the organisational logic for why adding more people to a late project makes it more late.
 We are adding more communication links.
 If the organisation does not adopt strategies to reduce the amount of information (Slack Resources, Self-Contained Task) or increase the information handling capacity (Vertical Information Systems, Lateral Relationships), the communication overhead grows faster than the ability to produce system designs.
 The incremental person consumes more communication and alignment energy than they produce technical energy to design systems.